haykgrigo3/TimeCapsuleLLM/README.md

 # Upcoming Plans

-I'm going to start creating a list of books, ideally 500-600.
+I'm going to start work on version 1, instead of training using 50 books, I'll train using ideally 500-600.
 Right now I'm training nanoGPT using books from 1800-1850 and specifically from London.
 There is some challeneges like making sure the books I find are not updated or have modern interpretations but untouched books published withtin my chosen time period.

+# How to Use This Project

+This project focuses mostly on curating historical data, preparing it for training and building a tokenizer.
+I am not going to cover the full LLM training process, for that refer to nanoGPT by Andrej Karpathy.

+# Step 1: Gather and Prepare Historical Texts

+Collect .txt files of public domain books, documents, etc from your chosen time period (e.g., London 1800-1850)

+You can use download_texts_improved.py to download books for you if you need to.

+Clean the text files using a script or manually remove headers/footer from Project Gutenberg, Modern annotations or things like OCR errors.

+prepare_dataset.py should work fine.

+# Step 2: Build a Custom Tokenizer

+Run train_tokenizer.py or train_tokenizer_hf.py on the cleaned data.
+This will give you vocab.json and merges.txt

+Thes files define vocab and merge rules for your model

+# Step 3: Train Your Model (nanoGPT)

+Refer to nanoGPT for the training process.

+You can train a different LLM if you want, but I used nanoGPT

+# Training Specs

+GPU: Geforce rtx 4060
+CPU: i5-13400F
+Ram: 16GB DDR5.